tuanhcmut/youtube-crawler/README.md

 The core functionality for crawling YouTube data is encapsulated in the `YoutubeCrawler` class, located in `crawler.py`.
 This class handles the retrieval of video details, captions, and comments using YouTube’s internal APIs.

+## Question 2: Handling YouTube Limit
+When crawling YouTube, you might encounter challenges such as rate limits and CAPTCHAs.
+We can handle these by:

+1. Throttling and Retries
+   - Throttle Requests: Introduce delays between requests to manage load such as "sleep: parameter or "comments_limt" variable
+   - Exponential Backoff: Retry failed requests with increasing delay intervals.

+2. Consent Handling
+   - Automated Consent: Manage consent requests as shown in the `YoutubeCrawler` class by starting a new session such as new_session()

+3. Proxy Usage
+   - IP Rotation: Use rotating proxies to distribute requests across different IP addresses to avoid being blocked.

+4. Avoid Detection
+   - Randomize User-Agent: Use various User-Agent strings for requests to avoid detection patterns.
+   - Simulate Human Behavior: Mimic natural browsing patterns with randomized request intervals and interactions/contexts.

+5. YouTube API
+   - YouTube Data API: Use the official YouTube Data API for structured access to video details, comments, and more (https://developers.google.com/youtube/v3)

 ## Setup Instructions

 1. **Ensure Python 3.8 is Installed**